ArmaanMcleod/azure-managed-identity-scripts/README.md

 Two scripts inside `/key-vault/system-assigned` directory:

 * `getKeyVaultSecret.ps1` - Gets secret from keyvault from windows VM(or Linux VM if you have powershell installed on Linux).
-Need to pass in Key vault URL and secret name: `getKeyVaultSecret.ps1 -KeyVaultUrl https://myvault.vault.azure.net -SecretName mySecret`.
+Need to pass in **key vault URL** and **secret name**: `getKeyVaultSecret.ps1 -KeyVaultUrl https://myvault.vault.azure.net -SecretName mySecret`.
 * `getKeyVaultSecret.sh` - Gets secret from keyvault from windows VM(or Linux VM if you have powershell installed on Linux).
-Need to pass in Key vault URL and secret name: `getKeyVaultSecret.sh https://myvault.vault.azure.net mySecret`.
+Need to pass in **key vault URL** and **secret name**: `getKeyVaultSecret.sh https://myvault.vault.azure.net mySecret`.

 ### User-Assigned